ahmeterdem1/Vector_cpp/README.md

 can, for example, create complex valued vectors and matrices. _node.h_ is included from _graph.h_.

+_File structure has been changed to include src files._

 Each files content will be explained in order.

 <br>